Xenos112/react-use/docs/hooks/use-image/index.md

 ---
 title: useImage
-description: A hook to load images in more efficient way.
+description: a hook to track the image loading status.
 ---

 # useImage

-A hook to load images in more efficient way.
+a hook to track the image loading status.

 [[toc]]